cryhot/dimipy/README.md

 Jean-Raphaël Gaglione   < jr dot gaglione at yahoo dot fr >

-_If you are interested in thit project, do not hesitate to contact me!_
+_If you are interested in this project, do not hesitate to contact me!_